pikkukurkku/polski_quiz/README.md

 - progress registered on branches and multliple commits
 - KISS and DRY priciples

 ## Backlog

 - an animated progress bar
-- event handlers for arrows and the enter key, as specified on the start screen
+- event handlers for arrows and the enter key
-- a toast with immediate feedback for each question
+- a toast or sound with immediate feedback for each question

 ## Data structure